-It’s the best way to get a grip on your spending and really tune into your core values and desires for your financial health.
-But it’s a little more work than some other methods.
+It’s more work than some people are willing to do, but it’s the best way to get a grip on your spending and really tune into your core values and desires.

 If you prefer to keep things

 Studies have shown we spend less when we use cash.
-If you’re a spender who struggles with going over budget, the cash envelope system may work well for you.
+If you’re an impulsive spender who struggles with overspending, the cash envelope system may work well for you.

 Even though I know it’s coming, I’m still always a bit surprised when our bill quadruples every summer.

 The best way to handle variable expenses like this is to look at your previous bills and average them out across the year.

 Instead of setting aside the exact amount due each month, I budget the average.